 Well to be totally honest, I’m not sure I’m entirely satisfied with that tagline for this blog.
 I’m not sure it really encompasses the full scope of what I’m trying to accomplish with blogging.
 So instead of trying to rely on a one-liner to explain myself I’m going to write my first post about it and hopefully lay out the direction this blog is going to be headed also.

 In January of this year (2015) I gave birth to my first born child-a son.
-Unfortunately for my husband and I our son was stillborn 4 months to the day too early in a bout of extreme pre-eclampsia that almost killed me.
+Unfortunately for my wife and I our son was stillborn 4 months to the day too early in a bout of extreme pre-eclampsia that almost killed me.
 We named our son Enoch, a name I love and cherish as much as the biblical story behind it.
-As I began to heal from the emergency c-section my doctor used to deliver Enoch, I found that aside from the love and tenderness my husband and I share for each other, one thing that kept me from falling apart into a blithering ball of tears every day was crafting.
+As I began to heal from the emergency c-section my doctor used to deliver Enoch, I found that aside from the love and tenderness my wife and I share for each other, one thing that kept me from falling apart into a blithering ball of tears every day was crafting.
 I’ve always been a crafter, but after Enoch died I found that my crafting had also morphed into a kind of therapy.
 I found solace in the repetition of a crochet stitch, or hand quilting the small quilt I had begun for him while I was pregnant, or stitching a small cross stitch project.
 (All projects I’ll discuss further in their own posts.)
-I also found it to be healing to focus on my health through food: eating healthier and getting more vitamins were two biggies especially.
 In short it’s been crafting, cooking, and love that have, and continue to, help me through this hard time in my life.
 And that’s what this blog will be about: crafting, cooking, vitamins, good books I read, whatever helps me feel less crazy.
 And maybe, just maybe, this blog will become one of the things that helps me heal too, maybe it will even help someone else through a rough patch.
 But we’ll have to wait and see about that.
 Until then, I hope you like quilting and cookies.

 Lizz (Enoch’s Mom)